Roy Hendriksen: RKC Waalwijk

 In January 2011, Hendriksen was appointed as Ruud Brood's assistant at Eerste Divisie club RKC Waalwijk on a contract until the end of the 2010–11 season.
 A run of 14 wins from 17 matches saw Waalwijk win promotion to the Eredivisie as champions at the end of the season.
 He signed a new contract in May 2011.
 Hendriksen assisted Brood to a 9th-place finish and qualification to the Europa League promotion playoffs in the 2011–12 season, but they were denied a place in Europe after a 5–2 aggregate defeat to Vitesse Arnhem in the final.
 Brood departed Waalwijk and was replaced by Erwin Koeman as manager in the summer of 2012, who retained Hendriksen as his assistant.
 Waalwijk narrowly missed relegation to the Eerste Divisie in the 2012–13 season and were relegated the following year after a 4–2 aggregate defeat to S.B.V.
 Excelsior in the relegation playoffs.
 Hendriksen turned down the offer of a new three-year contract and left the club in May 2014.

 N.E.C.

 Hendriksen reunited with Ruud Brood at Eerste Divisie club N.E.C. in June 2014.
 In a successful 2014–15 season, the pair sent N.E.C. to the Eredivisie as champions.
 Hendriksen left the club at the end of the campaign.

 Brentford

 On 1 June 2015, Hendriksen was announced as assistant to Marinus Dijkhuizen at English Championship club Brentford.
-A number of departures and a crippling injury list saw Brentford sitting in 19th position after eight league games, which led to Dijkhuizen and Hendriksen being removed from their positions on 28 September 2015.
+A number of departures and a crippling injury list saw Brentford sitting in 19th position after eight league matches, which led to Dijkhuizen and Hendriksen being removed from their positions on 28 September 2015.